You’ve Been Admitted. Now You’re Bulldog Bound.

 Want to be featured?
 Send a DM to @TLU2025 with a photo(s), name, hometown, major, and fun fact about yourself, and we will add you to the page.

-Please submit your question along with your name and your admissions representative will contact you within two business days.
+Please submit your questions along with your name, and your admissions representative will contact you within two business days.